 apply their understanding of how to strengthen, stiffen and reinforce more complex structures

-understand and use mechanical systems in their products
+explore and use mechanisms and mechanical systems in their products

 understand and use electrical systems in their products

-Key skills and key knowledge for D and T have been mapped across the school to ensure progression between key stages.
-This also ensures that there is a context for the children’s work in Design and Technology; that they learn about real life structures and the purpose of specific examples, as well as developing their skills throughout the programme of study.
+Key skills and knowledge for D and T have been mapped across the school to ensure progression.
+Children learn about real-life structures and the purpose of specific examples, as well as developing their skills throughout the programme of study.

 We ensure the children

 develop the creative, technical and practical expertise needed to perform everyday tasks confidently, and to participate successfully in an increasingly technological world

 build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users and critique, evaluate and test their ideas and products and the work of others

 understand and apply the principles of nutrition and learn how to cook.
 Children will design and make a range of products.
 A good quality finish will be expected in all design and activities made appropriate to the age and ability of the child